Haematological malignancies in the 100,000 Genomes Project

 The eligibility criteria are detailed to ensure that we include patients who are most likely to benefit.

-- Acute myeloid leukaemia (AML) patients who are also being recruited to the AML 18/19 trial
+- Newly diagnosed acute myeloid leukaemia (AML) and high-risk MDS patients who are also being recruited to the AML 18/19 trial can be co-recruited into the 100,000 Genomes Project, but clinical trial sample collections take priority.

 - Newly diagnosed AML and high-risk MDS outside of clinical trials (n=1,000)